 There are certain stretching exercises that may help squeeze out a little extra growth hormone.
 By utilizing stretches that include several muscle groups which work collectively, the intensity of the workout subsequently increases as well, forcing the anterior pituitary gland to issue more growth hormone to compensate for the extra effort.

 Oddly enough, participating in intense aerobic exercise can also cause an increase in growth hormone release.
 However, what keeps marathoners from looking like basketball athletes is that their bodies react differently to the substance because of the activity they participate in.

 It is like having someone who never lifts weights using a muscle-building supplement.
 They have the building blocks within their system, but unless the endurance athlete is performing a significant amount of resistance-stretching exercises, the body never recognizes a demand to use these tools effectively to help restructure.

 Success begins with a strong and positive mind filled with motivation and determination.
 However, in reality, most people around you have weak and negative minds.
-When facing difficulties or adversities, their favorite words are "impossible" and "give up".
-If you do not acquire mental toughness, you will easily become their victims and end up quitting your own dreams.
+When facing difficulties or adversities, their favorite words are "impossible" and "give up."
+If you do not acquire mental toughness, you will easily become their victim and end up quitting your own dreams.

 Visualization is the best thing you can do as part of any program.
 See yourself where you want to be!
 Visualize yourself one foot taller.
-Make a detailed image of it - what will you look like, how will you feel and what the other people's reactions are.
-You are 6' 5"!
-Notice the people around you as they admire your stature!
+Make a detailed image of it - what will you look like, how will you feel and what the other people's reactions are?
+Notice the people around you as they admire your stature.
 Can you see them drooling while they imagine being you?
-Do you notice how some of them lift up their eye brows as they greet you?
+Do you notice how some of them lift up their eyebrows as they greet you?
 Do you feel the respect and submissiveness that they must give to you?
 Doing this visualization can help you achieve any goal, and being taller is one of them.